input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 $ MERKLE_TREE_1_1=$(!!)
 $ MERKLE_ROOT_1_1=$(cabal run -v0 trustless-sidechain-gen-signatures -- root-hash --merkle-tree $MERKLE_TREE_1_1)
 ```
 Note that we "paste in" the value of `$PUBLIC_KEY` instead of using the environment variable to play nicely with bash.
 Moreover, we use `!!` to run the last command and store it to an environment variable.
-This Merkle tree includes transactions to
+This merkle tree includes transactions to
 - Pay 69 FUEL to myself, and
 - Pay 420 FUEL to myself

-We can also save another Merkle root as follows.
+We can also save another merkle root as follows.

 ```
 $ cabal run -v0 trustless-sidechain-gen-signatures -- merkle-tree \